daren-thomas/daren-thomas.github.io/_posts/2020-02-27-cea-databases-part-1.md

 The Archetypes Mapper uses the information stored in the Archetypes category: Construction-Standards and Use-Types.
 It works like this:

-The "STANDARD" field in the _typology_ input table is used to look up construction standards in the database (`inputs/technology/archetypes/CONSTRUCTION_STANDARD.xlsx`).
+The `STANDARD` field in the _typology_ input table is used to look up construction standards in the database (`inputs/technology/archetypes/CONSTRUCTION_STANDARD.xlsx`).
 The section "ENVELOPE_ASSEMBLIES" is used to create the _architecture_ input table.
 "HVAC_ASSEMBLIES" and "SUPPLY_ASSEMBLIES" are used for _air-conditioning-systems_ and _supply-systems_ respectively.

-The remaining fields ("1ST_USE", "2ND_USE", "3RD_USE") in the _typology_ input table are used to create a weighted average of the occupancy type information in the database.
-The fields "1ST_USE_R", "2ND_USE_R", "3RD_USE_R" give the respective ratios of that occupancy type in the building.
+The remaining fields (`1ST_USE`, `2ND_USE`, `3RD_USE`) in the _typology_ input table are used to create a weighted average of the occupancy type information in the database.
+The fields `1ST_USE_R`, `2ND_USE_R`, `3RD_USE_R` give the respective ratios of that occupancy type in the building.
 This is used to produce the _internal-loads_, _indoor-comfort_ and _schedules_ tables.

-You can run the Archetypes Mapper multiple times and also selectively overwrite only a part of the input tables - each time, the tables are overwritten with the information taken from the Databases.
-Try changing the STANDARD values as well as setting the occupancy uses in the _typology_ input table for some of your buildings and run the Archetypes Mapper again.
+You can run the Archetypes Mapper multiple times and also selectively overwrite only a part of the input tables - each time, the tables are overwritten with the information taken from the database.
+Try changing the `STANDARD` values as well as setting the occupancy uses in the _typology_ input table for some of your buildings and run the Archetypes Mapper again.

 The Archetypes Mapper helps you get your scenario up and running with minimal input.
 Often, you'll have more information about your buildings and you'll want to manually edit the information in the input tables.
 This is done by selecting the appropriate Assembly in the input table and is discussed in [part 2 of this series](/cea-databases-part-2).